Bowie Books with Discographical Information

 Tremlett, George (1976), The David Bowie Story, second edition, Futura Publications, London, ISBN 0 8600 7051 4

 In the context of Bowie somebody (though I can't remember who and where) once called him "the inevitable George Tremlett".
-In fact, the first edition of this book (from 1974) was the first true biography of Bowie ever written.
+In fact, the first edition of this book was the first true biography of Bowie ever written.
 Note that the second edition is simply a re-print, except for the chronology at the end, which was updated to cover most of 1975.

 Tremlett, George (1995), David Bowie - Die Biographie, translated by Thomas Hag, vgs, Cologne, ISBN 3-8025-2305-9